 We also know that that when women in business are visible it inspires change.
 We have committed to a ‘Panel Pledge’.
 Whenever our people are invited to be involved in or sponsor a panel or conference, we’ll ask about the organiser’s efforts to ensure women are represented.

 In 2017, the UK Government introduced mandatory gender pay equity reporting for all UK-based organisations with more than 250 employees.
-The full version of the NAB UK Gender Pay Gap 2017 Report is available to view, and the information and analysis included only pertains to the London branch.
+The full version of the NAB UK Gender Pay Gap 2017 & 2018 Reports are available to view, and the information and analysis included only pertains to the London branch.

 Have an enquiry about our approach to gender equality?
 Email the recruitment team.

 1 Executive Management positions are all employees within the NAB Group’s remuneration bands (also known as Salary Groups) 6 & 7.